Office of the United States Trade Representative

-The Office of the United States Trade Representative (USTR) is an agency of the United States federal government responsible for developing and promoting American trade policy.
-Part of the Executive Office of the President, it is headed by the U.S. Trade Representative, a Cabinet-level position that serves as the U.S. President's primary advisor, negotiator, and spokesperson on trade matters.
-USTR has more than two hundred employees, with offices in Geneva, Switzerland, and Brussels, Belgium.
+The Office of the United States Trade Representative (USTR) is an agency of the United States federal government responsible for developing and promoting United States foreign trade policies.
+Part of the Executive Office of the President, it is headed by the United States Trade Representative, a Cabinet-level position that serves as the primary advisor, negotiator, and spokesperson for the President of the United States on trade matters.
+USTR has more than two hundred employees, with offices in Washington, D.C., Geneva, Switzerland, and Brussels, Belgium.

 USTR was established as the Office of the Special Trade Representative (STR) by the Trade Expansion Act of 1962, leads trade negotiations at bilateral and multilateral levels, and coordinates trade policy with other government agencies through the Trade Policy Committee (TPC), Trade Policy Committee Review Group (TPCRG), and Trade Policy Staff Committee (TPSC).
-Its areas of expertise include foreign direct investment, commodity agreements, trade-related intellectual property protection, and trade disputes before the World Trade Organisation.
-Based in Washington, D.C., Katherine Tai is the current United States Trade Representative.
+Its areas of expertise include foreign direct investment, commodity agreements, trade-related intellectual property protection, and trade disputes before the World Trade Organization.
+Based in Washington, D.C., Jamieson Greer is the current United States trade representative.

 Organization

 Leadership

 The head of the office holds the title of United States Trade Representative (USTR), which is a Cabinet-level position, though not technically within the Cabinet, as is the case with office heads not of US departments but rather of offices contained within the Executive Office of the President.
 To fill the post, the president nominates someone for the position, and the appointment is then approved or rejected by a simple majority of the Senate.
-The United States trade representative and deputy United States trade representatives (DUSTR) carry the title of Ambassador.
+The United States trade representative and deputy United States trade representatives (DUSTR) carry the title of ambassador.

 In the Obama administration, Michael Froman served as the US trade representative from 2013 to 2017, with Michael Punke and Robert Holleyman serving as deputy US trade representatives.
 Ambassador Punke also concurrently served as the U.S. ambassador to the World Trade Organization (WTO).
-Robert Lighthizer served during the Trump Presidency.
-Katherine Tai, the current U.S. trade representative, was nominated by Joe Biden and confirmed by the Senate on March 17, 2021, by a vote of 98–0.
+Robert Lighthizer served during the Trump's first presidency.
+Katherine Tai served during the presidency of Joe Biden.